Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Discussion: Potential Approaches to Improving Visual SLAM

 \textbf{Trajectory Feedback Loops.} Systems can use output evaluation to refine future predictions.
 For example, if a system consistently underestimates scale in outdoor environments (as seen in the HoloSet sequences), it can introduce corrections based on prior tracking errors, allowing the system to adjust its internal model of the scene over time.

-\textbf{Cross-Domain Adaptation.} By analyzing output errors across different domains (e.g., indoor to outdoor transitions in EuRoC vs. KITTI or the human-centric scenes in HoloSet), systems can gain insights into how to improve domain adaptability.
-Output evaluation helps to pinpoint weaknesses that may not be evident during training but become apparent in real-world, cross-domain deployments.
+\textbf{Cross-Domain Adaptation.} By analyzing output errors across different domains (e.g., indoor-to-outdoor transitions in EuRoC vs. KITTI or human-centric scenes in HoloSet), systems can gain actionable insights into how to improve domain adaptability.
+Output evaluation helps pinpoint weaknesses that may not be evident during training but become apparent in real-world, cross-domain deployments.
+A promising direction to improve robustness is the use of cross-domain adaptation techniques that enable models to generalize better to unseen environments.
+Recent approaches such as self-supervised deep visual odometry with online adaptation\cite{li2020self-deep-vo} and adaptive learning for hybrid visual odometry\cite{liu2024adaptive-voo} explicitly address this challenge, showing how online adaptation and domain-invariant representations can improve performance in diverse scenes.

-By systematically evaluating the outputs, SLAM systems can continuously improve their tracking accuracy, refining their methods based on real-world data and improving their resilience across different environments.
+By systematically evaluating outputs and integrating such adaptation strategies, SLAM systems can continuously refine their tracking accuracy, becoming more resilient across varying environments.